Supply Chain Intelligence

 Designing a system, not just screens

 The most important decision wasn't any single screen — it was the framework underneath them.
-I designed the Intelligence UI as a scalable system: a consistent structure for navigation, data visualization, and the all-important “what to do next,” that any new module can adopt out of the box.
+I designed the Intelligence UI as a scalable system: a consistent, accessible structure for navigation, data visualization, and the all-important “what to do next” — built from shared, WCAG-minded patterns that any new module can adopt out of the box.

 That consistency is exactly what the three modules below show: Shipping, Inventory, and Labor are different data, but the same language.
-It's also what lets the offering grow — the framework already supports new subpages built for specific customer needs, and it's the foundation for six more categories of intelligence on the way.
+It's also what lets the offering grow — today the framework powers three Intelligence categories plus a mobile app, each a deep five-to-eight-page experience rather than a single screen, and it's the foundation for six more categories on the way.

 AI-Assisted Design